Documenting and Preserving Japan’s Samurai Castles

 Showcasing this history is what Dr. Jenifer Mitchelhill, an architectural historian at the University of Melbourne in Australia has been trying to do in the past 30 years of her research in Japan.
 One of her most relevant works, and a great resource for travelers, is her first book “Castles of the Samurai: Power and Beauty” which gathers some 15 years of photographic documentation focused on Japanese design and all the intriguing stories behind these fantastic architectural masterpieces.

 Mitchelhill points out some very appealing features of Japan’s Samurai Castles that she personally found appealing.
 Aspects such as their “strong and impenetrable” military structure combined with grace and intricate detail.
 Although those aspects are noticeable in all castles, it is extremely important to answer particular questions that have different answers for each of them.

 How were they built?
 Why were they built at that specific location, and why would lords invest so much in construction but not stay there for long?

 In order to answer those questions it is important to first understand the culture of samurais.
 These individuals were Japanese royal warriors who composed the armies of local lords during a feudal period.
 In addition to being warriors, samurais were also castle-builders, politicians and once local leaders “with a great aesthetical sense”, according to Mitchelhill.

-The main security strategy for the castles was to build an impenetrable and confusing structure to prevent infiltrators.
+The main security strategy for the Japan’s Samurai Castles was to build an impenetrable and confusing structure to prevent infiltrators.
 For example, castles such as Kumamoto are deemed impossible to scale even for a mouse.